shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Sheet/Step 1: Learn the basics/Step 1.4: Know Basic Maths/Count Digits.md

 - https://www.codingninjas.com/studio/problems/count-digits_8416387
 - time complexity - O(log<sub>10</sub>(n))
 - so, think log complexity when dividing by a number in a loop
+- corner case - do not consider 0 when calculating mod

 ```java
 public class Solution {